U.S. Route 29 in Alabama: History

-US Highway 29 once passed through downtown Auburn and downtown Opelika.
-The US Highway has been concurrent with Interstate Highway 85 from Exit 51, south of Auburn, to Exit 64, northeast of Opelika.
-This change was made by Alabama Department if Transportation in the 1990s.
+US 29 once passed through downtown Auburn and downtown Opelika.
+The U.S. Highway has been concurrent with I-85 from exit 51, south of Auburn, to exit 64, northeast of Opelika.
+This change was made by ALDOT in the 1990s.
 Route markers have been appropriately relocated since then, though some maps still show the old route in this area as being part of SR 15.